 Permits for construction, even an addition on existing structure, on landlocked property within the Narrows have previously been rejected.

-ORC 3734 states dumping on another’s property (for example: by Frederick Pike on cemetery property for trash pickup) may be charged as a felony, where the prior cemetery owner was arrested and fined for allowing dumping at the cemetery.
+Property landlocked within the Narrows no longer have roadside trash service and may be lacking access to other utilities due to abandonment of nonconforming use(s).
+ORC 3734 states dumping on another’s property (for example: by Frederick Pike on cemetery property supposably for trash pickup) may be charged as a felony, where the prior cemetery owner was arrested and fined for allowing dumping at the cemetery.

 Proposed assessments

 The owner of the landlocked 5 acres owes driveway maintenance costs, for which a judgement lien is being pursued with the intent to foreclose again to collect payment.
+The current owner of the 5 acres was likewise a lienholder in foreclosing against the previous owner of the 5 acres.
 The owner is required to disclose the obligation of contributing to the shared driveway, including what is owed from the past for the subject property.
 Costs to maintain access to the property stay with the property like property taxes and HOA fees.
 If any part of this is not disclosed, the next owner may sue the prior owner for not disclosing costs already owed.
-Evidence is available, including the amount you pay to cover past work.
+Evidence of prior owner knowledge is available to aid in lawsuits.
+The current owner still owes share in all past, current, and future shared driveway costs.
 The exact amount as of any date may be requested by contacting the cemetery.
-The cemetery plans to complete another driveway replacement after incinerators are installed, as there’s little justification for the driveway to be replaced prior to offering desired services appurtenant to the cemetery.
-The driveway also needs to be built and maintained to handle the weight of equipment used to maintain the preexisting 16” high pressure gas line and for landlocked properties trash service.
+The cemetery plans to complete another driveway replacement after incinerators are installed, as there’s little justification for the driveway to be replaced again prior to offering desired services appurtenant to the cemetery.

-Example: if one party spends $200,000 to replace the shared driveway 20 feet wide 1,300 feet long, and $40,000 on lighting, maintenance, and snow removal totaling $240,000 in a given period, the other party then owes half of $240,000 which is $120,000, which may be placed as a lien and foreclosed again to collect payment.
+Example: if one party spends $200,000 to replace the shared driveway 22 feet wide 1,300 feet long, and $40,000 on maintenance, lighting, and snow/ice removal totaling $240,000 in a given period, the other party then owes half of $240,000 which is $120,000, which may be placed as a lien and foreclosed again to collect payment.

 Shared Driveway